oceanprotocol/docs/rewards/df-volumedf.md

 **Rewards are calculated as follows:**

 1. Distribute OCEAN across each asset **based on rank**: highest-DCV asset gets the most OCEAN, etc.
-2. For each asset and each veOCEAN holder: If the holder is a publisher, 2x the effective allocation – Baseline rewards = (% allocation in asset) \* (OCEAN for an asset) – Bound rewards to the asset by 125% APY – Bound rewards by asset’s DCV \* 0.1%.
+1. For each asset and each veOCEAN holder: If the holder is a publisher, 2x the effective allocation – Baseline rewards = (% allocation in asset) \* (OCEAN for an asset) – Bound rewards to the asset by 125% APY – Bound rewards by asset’s DCV \* 0.1%.
+1. When DF restarts each Thursday, the global allocation towards each asset resets back to zero and then starts counting up again until the end of the round.
+After allocating your veOCEAN to different datasets, it will take time for your voting power to be accounted for.

 For mathematicians and coders, you can find this code inside [calcrewards.py](https://github.com/oceanprotocol/df-py/blob/main/df_py/volume/calc_rewards.py) in the Ocean Protocol [df-py repo](https://github.com/oceanprotocol/df-py/)!